 WHAT IS HARM REDUCTION?

-Harm reduction refers to policies, programs, and practices that aim to reduce the harms associated with the use of substances in people unable or unwilling to stop.
-The defining feature is, focusing on the prevention of harm, rather than on the prevention of substance use itself.
+Harm reduction refers to policies, programs, and practices that work to reduce the harms associated with the use of substances for people who choose to continue to use substances or are unable to stop.
+Harm reduction focuses on preventing harm, rather than stopping substance use.

 PRINCIPLES OF HARM REDUCTION